On the local $L^2$-Bound of the Eisenstein Series

 Here is our first main theorem. \begin{theorem} Assume that $G$ satisfies properties (TWN+) and (BD).
 Let $P$ be a parabolic subgroup of $G$ with Levi subgroup $M$ and $\pi_0\in\Pi_2(M)$.
 Moreover, assume that $\chi:=(M,\pi_0)$ is an \emph{unramified cuspidal datum} of $G$.
 Let $\tau\in\widehat{K_\infty}$ and $K\subset K_f$ be an open-compact.
 Then

 for any unit $\varphi_0\in \calA^2_{\chi,\pi_0}(P)^{\tau,K}$ and $\lambda_0\in i(\a_M^G)^*$. \end{theorem}

 \begin{remark} The implicit constant in \cref{thm:unramified} depends only on $G$.
 For $G$ and $\chi$ as in the statement, \cref{thm:unramified} proves that the integral \eqref{average-bound} grows poly-logarithmically in all the parameters, verifying \eqref{eq:expectation}.
-For $\GL(n)$, this result is more general than \cref{thm:gln-bcf} in the level and weight aspect, since it gives poly-logarithmic dependence on the level and is not restricted to $K_\infty$-invariant vectors.
-However, this result is restricted to unramified cuspidal datum and thus is less general than \cref{thm:gln-bcf}. \end{remark}
+For $\GL_n$, when \cref{thm:unramified} applies, it is more general than \cref{thm:gln-bcf} in the level and weight aspect, since it gives poly-logarithmic dependence on the level and is not restricted to $K_\infty$-invariant vectors. \end{remark}

 Of course, \cref{thm:unramified} excludes a ``narrow'' class of cuspidal data that are \emph{not} unramified.
-For example, for $G=\GL(n)$ a Levi subgroup is of the form $M\cong \GL(n_1)\times\dots\times \GL(n_k)$ and a representation $\pi \in \Pi_2(M)$ satisfies $\pi \cong \pi_1\otimes\dots\otimes \pi_k$, where $\pi_i \in \Pi_2(\GL(n_i))$. \cref{thm:unramified} will apply to $\pi$ if and only if each $\pi_i$ is cuspidal, and $\pi_i \not \cong \pi_j$ for $i\ne j$.
+For example, for $G=\GL_n$ a Levi subgroup is of the form $M\cong \GL_{n_1}\times\dots\times \GL_{n_k}$ and a representation $\pi \in \Pi_2(M)$ satisfies $\pi \cong \pi_1\otimes\dots\otimes \pi_k$, where $\pi_i \in \Pi_2(\GL_{n_i})$. \cref{thm:unramified} will apply to $\pi$ if and only if each $\pi_i$ is cuspidal, and $\pi_i \not \cong \pi_j$ for $i\ne j$.

 In \cref{thm:BCF} we give a result towards the expectation in \eqref{eq:expectation} for $G$ with the similar level of generalities considered in \cref{thm:unramified} and $\tau$ being trivial, but for \emph{all} cuspidal data $\chi$.
 Before stating the theorem precisely we introduce a new quantity below, which roughly measures the number of discrete series representations with specific $K_\infty K_f$-type that arises from a given cuspidal datum.